chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![Chess_Coordinates_White.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_coordinates_white.png)

 That image has all the letters and numbers of each square from the white player's perspective.
 Look back at this picture because it will help explain a lot of what I mean in the pages after it.
+The image has the letters in capitals because it looks cool, but when Chess notation is written, capital letters usually refer to which piece is moving while lowercase letters refer to the file (which vertical column a square is on).
+The numbers are which rank (horizontal row) the square is on.
+See more on the topic of chess notation in [Chapter 7](https://chastitychesschallenge.com/2025/03/23/chapter-7-the-value-of-chess-notation/).

-Square E1 is where the white king starts the game and E8 is where the black king starts the game.
-Also look at squares F2 and F7 because those are the squares most vulnerable to attacks that put the king in check.
+Square e1 is where the white king starts the game and e8 is where the black king starts the game.
+Also look at squares f2 and f7 because those are the squares most vulnerable to attacks that put the king in check.
 Moving those pawns at the beginning of the game is asking for trouble!
 The most popular first move for white is e4 (white's king pawn two squares forward).

 ![e4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4.png)